Connect with us

 Xinhua Tower will be a landmark in Nairobi.
 PHOTO | COURTESY

-The Xinhua Tower, which is expected to be a landmark in the Nairobi’s upmarket estate of Kilimani, is designed to permit natural ventilation.
+The Xinhua Tower, which is expected to be a landmark in Nairobi’s upmarket estate of Kilimani, is designed to permit natural ventilation.

-With the wind direction being from East to West, the complex will allow wind to blow through it, thereby creating an area of low pressure that will support natural ventilation of the rooms.
+With the wind direction being from East to West, the complex will allow wind to blow through it, thereby creating an area of low pressure that will support the natural ventilation of the rooms.

 The development comes at a time when Chinese companies are increasingly investing in the Nairobi real estate market in a move that further reinforces the city as the regional hub for property investments.